sendgrid/docs/source/User_Guide/Settings/billing.md

 If you meet these conditions, please respond directly to the invoice email you have received, or email billing@sendgrid.com to begin the discussion about a possible refund.

 {% anchor h2 %}
-Changing Your Plan
+Changing your plan
 {% endanchor %}

 To change your plan, click the “Change Plan” button next to your [billing details](https://app.sendgrid.com/settings/billing).
 Click the plan you would like and follow the prompts.

 {% anchor h2 %}
-Cancel Account
+Cancel your account
 {% endanchor %}

 We are truly sorry to see you go.
 Please don’t forget that [we have 24/7 support]({{site.support_url}}) and would love the opportunity to help and chat about why you’re leaving if we can.